DIY (DO IT YOURSELF) ON–PAGE SEO PRACTICES

 • Optimize the images and other multimedia components (ALT Text is the most significant image factor).

-• Make sure that your URLs are SEO Friendly, and your URL Structure mimics the layout of your web.
+• Make sure that your URLs are SEO Friendly and that your URL Structure mimics the layout of your web.

 • Provide internal ties to the web.